 A Specialist Financial Adviser would look at the most efficient and effective way to reach your target, taking into account your financial circumstances, and how long you have to save or invest.

 Specialist Financial Advisers can advise on things like mortgages too, so they’ll be of use to you at various stages of saving for a home.

 Everything changes when children come along, and that includes your attitude to money.
 If you’ve recently started a family or you’re planning to soon, you’ll want to think about the best ways to save and invest for your children’s future.

 If your children have already grown up and fled the nest, you might be giving some thought to things like inheritance tax planning.
-That’s something a Financial Consultant can help with too.
+That’s something a Specialist Financial Adviser can help with too.

 Just bear in mind that advice in relation to Inheritance Tax planning is not regulated by the Financial Conduct Authority.

-Because our Financial Consultants specialise in certain key professions, we’ve become experts in things like the Teachers’ Pension and the NHS Pension, and can help you make sense of even the most complex schemes.
+Because our Specialist Financial Advisers specialise in certain key professions, we’ve become experts in things like the Teachers’ Pension and the NHS Pension, and can help you make sense of even the most complex schemes.